hampoelz/Capacitor-NodeJS/README.md

 ---

 ## Mobile Node.js APIs differences

+> [!NOTE]
+>
+> This section is based on the documentation of the Node.js for Mobile Apps toolkits.

 Not every API is supported on mobile devices.
 Mobile operating systems do not allow applications to call certain APIs that are expected to be available on other operating systems.